“I will succeed by working harder.”

 Hard Work is the secret reason for Failure

 For starters, this is not 1900.
-Today we live in a time of fast-moving innovation and technology.
-This is a culture of free information, high technology, and shifting innovations moving at the speed of light.
+Today we have a culture of free information, high tech, and pivots, moving at the speed of light.
 These are the days of smart moves, life hacks, and global social networking.
-We’ve never been able to work so constantly, to hustle so much.
-Its easy to trip into the “he who works hardest wins.”
+We’ve never been able to work so constantly and to hustle so much.
+It is easy to fall into the “he who works hardest wins”trap.
 But it’s not the time of gladiators or Braveheart—and frankly, ‘hard work’ wasn’t the secret to their successes either.

 But a large percentage of you believe that this is how you get ahead, or how you have succeeded or mistakenly think you survived bad times in the past.

-Let’s see if we can expose the delusion in this story line.
+Let’s see if we can expose the delusion in this “work harder” chant.

 For instance, if you were sitting at ground zero in Silicon Valley looking for funding from the big players—Chris Sacca, Peter Theil, Ron Conway, and so on—and you said, “I have this great idea and I’m going to work harder than anyone to get it off the ground.”
 You would be hard-pressed to keep their attention past that point.

 Let’s illustrate it another way: what are you going to pay money for?
 The company that will work the hardest for you?
 Or the company that will work the smartest and most efficient for you?
-Because if it’s smart and efficient, who cares how hard they are working?
-And if it’s really smart and efficient, then it’s assumed they won’t be working hard—they won’t need to.
+And if it’s really smart and efficient, then it’s assumed they won’t be working hard—smart and efficient knock hard work out of the equation.
 Right?

 But hard work doesn’t control shit.
 Hard work is not a viable solution, my friends.
 And I have money on the table that it hasn’t been since World War II.
 And the quicker we all realize this, the better!

-The problem is that the root fear behind it all is, “I am not good enough!”
-That crippling belief is there under the skin of nearly every person you’re going to meet.
+The problem is the root fear behind it all .”I am not good enough!”
+“I’m a failure” “I’m a fraud” is crippling us.
+Those beliefs under the skin of nearly every person you’re going to meet, are the real issue.

-And in all honestly, although we are all affected by the ol’ “not good enough” chant, the boys are particularly crippled by it.
+And in all honestly, although we are all affected by the ole’ “not good enough” chant, the boys are particularly crippled by it.

 And well, to be honest, it seems like many of us are toting this same, silly, mantra because this is the default call of the one who deeply fears failure.
 Imposture syndrome, depression, overwhelm, doubt, anxiety all seem to recede under the call of “WORK HARDER!”
 Except they don’t.